 By Professor Tony Attwood

-The comment “I’m bored” is often said by teenagers at high school, but those students who have autism may use this phrase to express a range of thoughts and feelings.
+The comment “I’m bored” is often said by teenagers at high school, but Autistic students may use this phrase to express a range of thoughts and feelings.
 A translation of “I’m bored” for those who have autism can be:

 I do not have the energy to do this

-At high school Students who have autism consume mental energy to process not only the academic curriculum but also the social curriculum as well as manage anxiety and sensory sensitivity.
+At high school Autistic Students consume mental energy to process not only the academic curriculum but also the social curriculum as well as manage anxiety and sensory sensitivity.
 A typical day at high school is mentally exhausting, hence the comment “I’m bored” means “I have no mental energy to process this activity”.

 This activity is pointless and irrelevant

-Components of the high school curriculum may not have relevance to modern life or the future of the student who has autism.
+Components of the high school curriculum may not have relevance to modern life or the future of the Autistic student.
 Typical students recognize that the activity is futile but will persevere to comply with the school’s expectations, maintain peer engagement and to pass exams.
-The student who has autism may not follow such conventions and if the activity is perceived as irrelevant, it may well be boring, and the student with autism may repeatedly express their opinion to the teacher.
+The Autistic student may not follow such conventions and if the activity is perceived as irrelevant, it may well be boring, and the Autistic student may repeatedly express their opinion to the teacher.

 This activity is too easy for me